• Skip to primary navigation

 • 1 bay leaf

-1. Place a large soup pot on the stove, and turn the flame to medium.
+• Place a large soup pot on the stove, and turn the heat to medium.
 Generously sprinkle the meat with salt and pepper on both sides.
 A couple minutes later, add to the pot 1 teaspoon of oil and the meat in a single layer.
 Brown the meat well on both sides, then set aside.

-2. In the meanwhile, chop the vegetables.
-After the meat is set aside, sauté the onion, celery, carrot, parsley root (optional), and mushrooms (optional) in the same oil until soft.
+• Meanwhile, chop the vegetables.
+After the meat is set aside, sauté the onion, celery, carrot, parsley root (optional), and mushrooms (optional) in the same pot until soft.
 Add another 1-2 teaspoons of oil if necessary to moisten the vegetables while sautéing.
 Sprinkle 2 pinches of salt and several grinds of freshly cracked pepper over the vegetables.
 When the vegetables are almost ready, add the garlic and sauté for a couple minutes more.

-3. Then add the wine, and scrap the bottom of the pot to loosen any browned bits.
+• Then add the wine, and scrape the bottom of the pan to deglaze and loosen any brown bits.
 Cook until the wine has mostly evaporated.
-Now add the browned meat, tomatoes, soup mix, water, bay leaf, and another 2 pinches of salt and a couple grinds of freshly cracked pepper.
+Now add the browned beef, tomatoes, soup mix, water, bay leaf, and another 2 pinches of salt and a couple grinds of freshly cracked pepper.
 Stir together.
 Bring the ingredients to a boil, and then cover and lower the flame to a simmer.
 Cook for 1-½ hours or until the meat easily falls apart from the bone.

-4. Remove the meat to a plate.
+• Remove the meat to a plate or cutting board.
 Separate the meat from the bones and connective tissue with two forks or your fingers.
-Then shred the meat.
+Then shred or cut the meat into bite-sized pieces.
 Add the meat back to the pot.
 Discard the bay leaf, bones, and connective tissue.
-Taste the soup to see if it needs any more salt or pepper.
+Taste the soup to see if it needs any more salt or black pepper.
 Simmer for a few minutes more or up to another half hour until the meat is very tender.

-5. Serve warm.
+• Serve hot.
 Garnish with a little chopped fresh parsley, optional.
-Refrigerate leftovers for a few days or freeze for later.

 More What's for dinner?